Welcome to the Unofficial Football World Championships – probably the least well-known but most exciting football competition on Earth.

 The UFWC has expanded over recent years, introducing the CW Alcock Trophy and Hughie the Mascot, publishing a UFWC book, and regularly adding new features to the website.
-We’re always pleased to work with new writers, and new advertisers and sponsors.
+We’re always pleased to work with new writers and some select sponsors.

 The Unofficial Football World Championships remains very much, well, unofficial, but it has received a thumbs-up of sorts from FIFA.
 ‘As long as people have fun with football and that it is played in the spirit of respect for all involved, the non-violation of the Laws of the Game and the ethics of sport, FIFA is more than happy!’ exclaimed a statement from the FIFA Media Department.
 ‘We wish UFWC fans a lot of fun!’